 - Open to anyone — no sign-in required.
 For when most of the attendees are outside of your organization.

-- Teams Live Events offers some unique features, such as split-screen presenter webcam/presentation content view, Q&A panels, and the ability to scale for up to 10,000 attendees.
+- Teams Live Events offers some unique features, such as split-screen presenter webcam/presentation content view, Q&A panels, and the ability to scale for up to 20,000 attendees (until June 30, 2021).

 - There is limited data gathering with Teams Live Events, particularly when events are open to the public, in which case no attendee information is obtained.

 What EventBuilder Can Do for Your Teams Live Event:

 - Registration: Like Microsoft Teams, EventBuilder can be implemented with Teams Live Events to create customized registration pages, helping Organizers understand the scope of their event and plan for their presentation accordingly.

 - Reporting: The information collected at the time of registration and via EventBuilder's communication options captures event data and attendee information both pre- and post-event.